juandhv/irohms_robots_tests/tests_pepper/README.md

 test-pepper-desktop-rviz
 ```

+Wait until the robot has put its arms down.

+## 1.1 Using RViz visuals:

 Once the simulation is running, check and activate the `MotionPlanning` display at the left of RViz.
 Use the visuals from RViz to move the arms to a desired position as below:

 ![moveit visuals](https://i.imgur.com/C6uqNzE.png)